Investing in ImmunityBio’s Growth

-ImmunityBio is developing cell and immunotherapy products that are designed to help strengthen each patient’s natural immune system, potentially enabling it to outsmart the disease and eliminate cancerous or infected cells.
+ImmunityBio is developing immunotherapy products and cell therapies for cancer that are designed to help strengthen each patient’s natural immune system, potentially enabling it to outsmart the disease and eliminate cancerous or infected cells.

-Solutions for PatientsMany therapies for treating cancer and infectious disease severely weaken the immune system—the human body’s most important natural disease-fighting weapon.
+Solutions for PatientsMany cancer therapies, including radiation therapy, chemotherapy, CAR-T therapy, and B-cell immunotherapy, severely weaken the immune system—the human body’s most important natural disease-fighting weapon.
 But ImmunityBio creates targeted, personalized immunotherapies that are designed to strengthen the immune system and enable it to outsmart your disease.

-Solutions for Research ScientistsOur NK-92® cell line provides a versatile bioanalytical testing solution that helps researchers develop functional killing assays that are more consistent and reliable than donor blood and reporter gene assays.
+Tools for Research ScientistsOur NK-92® easy-to-maintain and highly cytotoxic natural killer cell line provides a versatile bioanalytical testing tool that can help researchers develop functional killing assays that are more consistent and reliable than donor blood and reporter gene assays.

 At ImmunityBio, we envision a day when we no longer fear cancer, but are able to conquer it, thanks to the biological wonder that is the human immune system.
-Our scientists are working to develop remarkable new therapies that harness that inherent power by amplifying both branches of the immune system, attacking cancerous or infected cells today while building immunological memory for tomorrow.
+Our scientists are working to develop remarkable new therapies that harness that inherent power by amplifying both the innate and adaptive branches of the immune system, to facilitate the attack and elimination of cancerous or infected cells today while building immunological memory for tomorrow.
 The goal: to reprogram the patient’s immune system and treat the host rather than just the disease.

 ImmunityBio is continuously pursuing new immunotherapies designed to attack disease by enhancing the patient’s immune system, not weakening it.

 A Robust Clinical Pipeline